Pilgrims (Plymouth Colony): Decision to leave Holland

 By 1617, the congregation was stable and relatively secure, but there were ongoing issues which needed to be resolved.
 Bradford noted that many members of the congregation were showing signs of early aging, compounding the difficulties which some had in supporting themselves.
-A few had spent their savings and so gave up and returned to England, and the leaders feared that more would follow and that the congregation would become unsustainable.
+A few had spent their savings and given up and returned to England, and the leaders feared that more would follow and that the congregation would become unsustainable.
 The employment issues made it unattractive for others to come to Leiden, and younger members had begun leaving to find employment and adventure elsewhere.
 Also compelling was the possibility of missionary work in some distant land, an opportunity that rarely arose in a Protestant stronghold.

-Bradford lists some of the reasons for which the Pilgrims felt they had to leave, including the discouragements that they faced in the Netherlands and the hope of attracting others by finding "a better, and easier place of living", the children of the group being "drawn away by evil examples into extravagance and dangerous courses", and the "great hope, for the propagating and advancing the gospel of the kingdom of Christ in those remote parts of the world."
+Bradford lists some of the reasons for which the Pilgrims felt that they had to leave, including the discouragements that they faced in the Netherlands and the hope of attracting others by finding "a better, and easier place of living", the children of the group being "drawn away by evil examples into extravagance and dangerous courses", and the "great hope, for the propagating and advancing the gospel of the kingdom of Christ in those remote parts of the world."
 Edward Winslow's list was similar.
 In addition to the economic worries and missionary possibilities, he stressed that it was important for the people to retain their English identity, culture, and language.
 They also believed that the English Church in Leiden could do little to benefit the larger community there.

 At the same time, there were many uncertainties about moving to such a place as America, as stories had come back about failed colonies.
 There were fears that the native people would be violent, that there would be no source of food or water, that they might be exposed to unknown diseases, and that travel by sea was always hazardous.
 Balancing all this was a local political situation which was in danger of becoming unstable.
 The truce was faltering in the Eighty Years' War, and there was fear over what the attitudes of Spain might be toward them.